-Usually, metals are obtained from oxide ores after going through reduction or electrolysis process.
+Usually, metals are obtained from oxide ores after going through the reduction or electrolysis process.
 While oxide ores are easy to reduce it is not the same with sulphides and carbonates.
-These ores can be turned to metals only after converting carbonates and sulphides to an oxide ore.
-So how is it done?
-Well, the conversion is mostly done through the processes of calcination or roasting.
+These ores can be turned into metals only after converting carbonates and sulphides to an oxide ore.
+The conversion is mostly done through the processes of calcination or roasting.
 So, here in this page we will learn about calcination and roasting and try to understand the various topics related to them.

 What is Calcination?

-Calcination is derived from a Latin word calculate which translates as “to burn lime”.
+Calcination is derived from the Latin word calciner which translates as “to burn lime”.
 So, calcination is mostly used in the decomposition of limestone (calcium carbonate) to lime (calcium oxide) and carbon dioxide.

 What is Roasting?

-When we talk about roasting, it is basically a process of metallurgy where ore is converted into its oxide by heating it above its melting point in the presence of excess air.
+Roasting is a process of metallurgy where ore is converted into its oxide by heating it below its melting point in the presence of excess air.
 While calcination is mostly used in the oxidation of carbonates, roasting is a method that is used for converting sulphide ores.
-During roasting, moisture and non-metallic impurities in the form of volatile gases are released.
-Process of roasting consists of solid-gas thermal reaction which includes oxidation, reduction, sulfation, chlorination and pyro hydrolysis.
+During roasting, moisture and non-metallic impurities are released in the form of volatile gases.
+The process of roasting consists of solid-gas thermal reaction which includes oxidation, reduction, sulfation, chlorination and pyro hydrolysis.

-However, roasting which involves sulphides are a major source of air pollution and the main drawback of this process is that it releases a large amount of metallic as well as toxic and acidic compounds which causes harm to the environment.
+However, roasting which involves sulphides is a major source of air pollution and the main drawback of this process is that it releases a large amount of metallic as well as toxic and acidic compounds which cause harm to the environment.

 An example of roasting is when Zinc sulphide is converted into zinc oxide.